 The trauma of the connection resulted in Catherine developing OCD, which manifested itself in an extreme manner in which she would check all of the locks and bolts on the door repeatedly, nearly mimicking Lee’s hypervigilance over the relationship.
 Survival, power, and weakness are all aspects of the horoscope that are controlled by Pluto.
 Obsession and compulsion are also ruled by this planet.
 We get a vague idea of what this man is actually capable of at the opening of the narrative, which makes it all the more horrifying when this young, happy-go-lucky lady begins dating him.

-We are fully aware of what she has entered into and something that she will find hard to escape.
-Near the beginning of the book, she asks him If he is a good man or a bad man, and he says: source site Well, that depends are you a good girl or a bad girl?
-By that statement he stays true to his words, and the green-eyed monster commits his most monstrous acts under this all-powerful influence when he thinks Catherine has betrayed him.
+We are completely aware of the situation she has found herself in, and we know that it will be difficult for her to get out of.
+Toward the beginning of the book, she inquires as to whether he is a good man or a bad man, to which he responds: “Well, that depends on whether you are a good girl or a bad girl.”
+By making that declaration, he demonstrates his commitment to his words, and the green-eyed monster commits his most heinous acts under the all-pervasive influence of this all-powerful force when he believes Catherine has betrayed him.

 When the central theme of the person’s delusion is that his or her spouse or lover is unfaithful.
 This belief is arrived at without due cause and is based on incorrect inference supported by small bits of “evidence” (e.g disarrayed clothing or spots on the sheets), which are collected and used to justify the delusion.
 The individual with the delusion usually confronts the spouse or lover and attempts to intervene in the imagined infidelity (e.g. restricting the spouse’s automy, secretly following the spouse, investigating the imagined lover, attacking the spouse.